-Multiple Service Providers, developed by multiple vendors, can coexist in a single system and in a network.

-- The service class definition is based on the logical functionalities of the service, with no assumption being made as to the physical configuration.
+- Multiple Service Providers, developed by multiple vendors, can coexist in a single systemand in a network.
+This is ensured by a standard messaging/data interface and a standard binary interface for the XFS Manager. - The service class definition is based on the logical functionalities of the service, with no assumption being made as to the physical configuration.
 A physical device that includes multiple distinct physical capabilities (referred to as a "compound device" in this specification) is treated as several logical services; the Service Provider resolves any conflicts.
 Note also that a logical service may include multiple physical devices (for example, a cash dispenser consisting of a note dispenser and coin dispenser). - Similarly, a physical device may be shared between two or more users (e.g. tellers), and the physical device synchronization is managed at the Service Provider level. - The API definition and associated services provide time-out functionality to allow applications to avoid deadlock of the type that can occur if two applications try to get exclusive access to multiple services at the same time. - The architecture is designed to provide a framework for future development of network and system monitoring, measurement, and management.

-Note that Figure 1 is a high level view of the architecture and, in particular, it makes no distinction between Service Providers and the services they manage.
+Note that Figure 2.1 is a high level view of the architecture and, in particular, it makes no distinction between Service Providers and the services they manage.
 This specification focuses on Service Providers rather than on services, because the way a Service Provider communicates with a service is a vendor-specific internal design issue that applications and the XFS Manager are unaware of.
 In fact, there are many different ways that Service Providers can make services available to applications.
 Hence, this specification refers primarily to the Service Providers, since these are the modules with which the XFS Manager communicates.
 There are occasional references to 'service' where this is appropriate.